-LSU quarterback Anthony Jennings throws a pass as Arkansas defensive end Trey Flowers rushes during the second half Friday afternoon in Baton Rouge.
-LSU won Arkansas 31-27.
+LSU quarterback Anthony Jennings throws a pass as Arkansas defensive end Trey Flowers rushes during the second half of a game last season in Baton Rouge.
+LSU beat Arkansas 31-27.
 (Associated Press)

 Last Modified: Friday, November 29, 2013 10:35 PM

 BATON ROUGE — In this world of over-egoed cocksure athletes full of posturing, chest-beating and often in-your-face self confidence, it was a little refreshing to hear from Travin Dural Saturday.

 So, Travin, what exactly were your thoughts at that big moment?
 You know, that instant you and the rest of Tiger Stadium realized that, as a freshman, you were wide-acre open and another untested freshman, Anthony Jennings, had just lofted a pass that, at the top of its arc, it was obvious it was going to hit you perfectly in stride with the game on the line?

 “I was thinking, please don’t drop it, Travin, please don’t drop it,” the youngster said.
 “I waited all my life for this.
 I just wanted to make a play.”

 He didn’t.
 Hauled it in slick as a whistle around the 10-yard line and trotted in for the winner.